UG-Team-Data-Science/nanokey2-midi-mapper/README.md

 - Pressing **C2 (Note 48)** stops the listener

 ## Requirements
-Before using this project, ensure that you have the **KORG nanoKEY2/KORG USB-MIDI Driver** installed on your Windows machine.
+Before using this project, ensure that you have the **nanoKEY2/KORG USB-MIDI Driver** installed on your Windows machine.

 1. **Download the KORG USB-MIDI Driver**:
    - Go to the official [nanoKEY2/KORG USB-MIDI Driver download page](https://www.korg.com/us/support/download/driver/0/156/3541/) (or the relevant page if the link changes over time).